HSA/FSA qualified health expenses

 Health Savings Account:

 ELIGIBILITY: To open an HSA, you must have a high-deductible health plan (HDHP) that specifies the minimum amount of money you must pay before the plan covers costs.
+For 2025, individual plans must have a deductible of at least $1,650 and family plans at least $3,300.
+The maximum you can pay out of pocket annually is $8,300 individually or $16,600 as a family.
 You can have this insurance plan through your work or purchase it privately.

 HOW TO OPEN: You can open an HSA with any financial institution that offers them.
 Research online, ask the bank you use if they provide one, or find out if your insurer has HSA partners.
 Your HSA provider will then be referred to as your HSA administrator.